 L.L.
-Bean was so fixated on building his mailing list that Maine writer John Gould said, "If you drop in just to shake his hand, you get home to find his catalog in your mailbox."
+Bean fixated on building his mailing list.
+So much so that Maine writer John Gould said, “If you drop in just to shake his hand, you get home to find his catalog in your mailbox.”

 Most of L.L.
-Bean’s sales came through the catalog, but the store in Freeport had a bell by the door that sportsmen could ring to summon a watchman or, sometimes, L.L.
+Bean’s sales came through the catalog.
+The store in Freeport, however, had a bell by the door that sportsmen could ring to summon a watchman or, sometimes, L.L.
 Bean himself.
 They rang at all hours of the day and night to buy last-minute hunting or fishing gear.

 In 1951, L.L.
 Bean opened the store round the clock 365 days a year.
-"We have thrown away the keys to the place," he said.
-Today there are no locks on the Freeport store.
-Families stranded in blizzards over the years have been allowed to camp in the camping section.
+“We have thrown away the keys to the place,” he said.
+Today the Freeport store has no locks.
+Families stranded in blizzards over the years have camped in the camping section — with permission.

 Famous customers included Ethel Kennedy, John Wayne, Eleanor Roosevelt, Walter Cronkite, Jack Dempsey and Gregory Peck.